Keina Suda: Life and career

 Keina Suda started playing drums in junior high.
 He wanted to be a studio musician and went to Kunitachi College of Music, but soon after dropped the drums in favor of the guitar.

 Starting in 2013, he began composing Vocaloid music under the name Balloon on Nico Nico Douga.
-His most famous song as Balloon was titled "Charles" and was covered by several other singers.
+His most famous song as Balloon was titled "Charles", and has been covered by several other singers, including Ado.

-In October 2017, he announced he would start as a singer and songwriter under the name of "Keina Suda".
+In October 2017, he announced he would start activities as a singer and songwriter under the name of "Keina Suda".
 In January 2018 he released his first album under the name Keina Suda, titled Quote.
 In March of the same year, he performed live for the first time at Shibuya WWW.

 In January 2019, he released a new EP under the title Teeter through unBORDE.